Get insider access

 3. Best Budget Laptop For College

-If you are on a budget, then get the ASUS Vivobook 16 M1605 (2023).
+If you are on a budget, get the ASUS Vivobook 16 M1605 (2023).
 This model feels well-built despite its low price, and it's relatively portable for a 16-inch device.
 You can get it with an AMD Ryzen 5 or Ryzen 7 CPU; both are more than adequate to handle most student workloads like text processing, web browsing, and video playback.
 RAM configuration is limited, as you can only get 8GB or 16GB.
 16GB models are harder to find, but the upside is that the memory is user-upgradeable, so you can just get the 8GB model and pop in a SO-DIMM memory stick later on.
-Battery life is okay at around eight hours of light use.
+Its battery life is okay at around eight hours of light use.

 The overall user experience is good.
 It has a comfortable keyboard, a large, responsive touchpad, and a decent 720p webcam.
 The display looks reasonably sharp but a bit dim and washed out, a common drawback of budget-friendly devices.
 However, you get plenty of nice features like Wi-Fi 6E wireless connectivity and a fingerprint sensor for quick logins.
 There's also a decent port selection with three USB-As, a USB-C, and an HDMI; the USB-C doesn't support video output, so you'll have to use the HDMI port to connect an external display.